 We aren’t suggesting that you shouldn’t work with technology vendors and third-party business partners – not at all.
 What we are saying, however, is that health plans need to do more than casually plug in a piece of technology or adjunct services with the hopes it will improve their FWA efforts.
 A more robust, proactive method is required to eradicate fraud, waste and abuse in your health organization.

 The Confusion Surrounding “Overpayments”

 By 2026, at least 7% of healthcare spending is expected to be made up of some sort of overpayments.
-That’s $400 billion.
+That’s $400 billion – at least – and only 5% of that is expected to be recovered.
 But “overpayments” is a broad term that encompasses everything from mistakes to intentional fraud.
 Though fraud makes the headlines, the greater percentage of cases – and far costlier to the health plan – are incidents of waste and abuse.
 And they must be handled differently.

 Going back to our earlier point, a health plan must be fully aware that programs to manage fraud, waste and abuse are only a piece of the puzzle.
 The key to gaining traction at your health plan is visibility.
 This is why CMS and GAO promote interoperability; they understand that with access to a broader picture (one that is accurate in real-time), you are less likely to get hung up in waste areas like administrative complexity.

 What is your health plan doing about the 10% of inaccurately paid health claims?